Our blog this week comes from Workgrid, an Innovation Spotlight sponsor of Digital Workplace 24 – a unique digital workplace online event.

 2) Dig through multiple links and PDFs until they found the ‘2019 holiday schedule’

-3) Determine they need to book 2 days off that doesn’t align to the school holiday schedule
+3) Determine they need to book two days off that doesn’t align to the school holiday schedule

 4) Login to the time off system and request the time off